- Vagus nerve stimulation (VNS) may be an option for people with treatment-resistant depression.

 - VNS may help reset chemical imbalances in the mood centers of the brain.

-When doctors started using vagus nerve stimulation (VNS) to treat epilepsy, they noticed that many patients were associating VNS with a remarkable improvement in mood.
-In 2005, the FDA approved VNS as an option for patients with treatment-resistant depression.
-The procedure, which involves stimulating the vagus nerve via electrical shocks, appears to change brain wave patterns and help reduce or eliminate symptoms of depression.
+Vagus nerve stimulation has generally been used to treat epilepsy.
+The U.S. Food and Drug Administration (FDA) approved VNS in 2005 as an option for people with treatment-resistant depression.
+The procedure involves stimulating the vagus nerve via electrical shocks.
+This stimulation appears to change brain wave patterns and help reduce or eliminate symptoms of depression.

 There are two vagus nerves, one on each side of the body.
 Both start at the base of the neck and run from the brain stem down to the chest.
-For VNS, a pacemaker-like device slightly bigger than a silver dollar is surgically implanted in the chest.
-The device—called a pulse generator—is then connected to the left vagus nerve via a wire threaded underneath the skin.
+VNS involves the surgical implantation of a pacemaker-like device called a pulse generator in the chest.
+This device is slightly bigger than a silver dollar.
+It is connected to the left vagus nerve via a wire threaded underneath the skin.
 The pulse generator is programmed to deliver electric current in continuous cycles.
-It stimulates the nerve for a set period of time and then pauses for several minutes before the next pulse is delivered.
+It stimulates the nerve for a set period of time.
+It then pauses for several minutes before the next pulse is delivered.

-Patients who are pregnant or have any other neurological conditions might not be eligible for VNS.
-Your doctor can help you determine whether vagus nerve stimulation is a viable treatment option.
-Also, many health insurance plans do not cover VNS, which can cost between $5,000 and $30,000.
+People who are pregnant or have any other neurological condition might not be eligible for VNS.
+Your doctor can help you determine whether vagus nerve stimulation is an option for you.
+Many health insurance plans do not cover VNS.
+The procedure can cost thousands of dollars.

-Because vagus nerve stimulation involves a major surgery to implant the pulse generator, complications may arise both during and after the surgery.
-Standard risks associated with the surgery include infection, pain, breathing problems, or damage to the vagus nerve.
-Another risk with VNS surgery is the possibility of vocal chord paralysis, which can be caused if the device moves after implantation.
+Another risk with VNS surgery is the possibility of vocal cord paralysis.
+This can occur if the device moves after implantation.
 You may also need to stop taking certain medications several days before the procedure.